DeloitteAU/react-habitat/README.md

 ### data-prop-*

-Set an component prop via prefixing attributes with `data-prop-`.
+Set a component prop via prefixing attributes with `data-prop-`.

 For example